-Each work consists of a delicate and beautifully sculptured ear of a sow or calf suspended from the columns in your space and supports from the ceiling of the space.
-As the viewer approaches the ears, sensors, and motors and linear actuators allow the work to reach out 1/2 to 1 meter.
+Each work consists of a delicate and beautifully sculptured ear of a pig or calf suspended from the columns in your space and supports from the ceiling of the space.
+As the viewer approaches the ears, sensors, motors, and linear actuators allow the work to reach out 1/2 to 1 meter.

 Other sound works with sensors play pre-digitized and rhythmic sounds of pigs honking and cows lowing and at other times the sounds of machines (the actual robots) mixed in with the sounds of slaughterhouses, chicken coops, milk bottling plants, and hay thrashing machines.

-In the background will be a backlit video screen playing a large image and close up of a boxer dog chewing and crunching a cow ear.
+In the background will be a backlit video screen playing a large image and close-up of a boxer dog chewing and crunching a cow’s ear.
 From a large meshwork will be 200 ears, chicken feet, cow hoofs, pig ears hanging from monofilament, and when the viewer/interactant enters the space the ears will lurch.

 LA MAISON d’AILLEURS, MUSEUM OF SCIENCE FICTION, UTOPIA & EXTRAORDINARY JOURNEYS Yverdon-Les-Bains, Switzerland Sept-Mar 2010-11